tivrfoa/tivrfoa.github.io/_posts/2020-09-27-1995-java-whitepaper.md

 >
 >```	myPoints = new Point[10];```
 >
->The C notion of a pointer to an array of memory elements is gone, and with it, the arbitrary pointer arithmetic that leads to unreliable code in C. No longer can you walk off the end of an array, possibly trashing memory and leading to the famous “delayed-crash” syndrome, where a memory-access violation today manifests itself hours or days later.
+>**The C notion of a pointer to an array of memory elements is gone, and with it, the arbitrary pointer arithmetic that leads to unreliable code in C**.
+No longer can you walk off the end of an array, possibly trashing memory and leading to the famous “delayed-crash” syndrome, where a memory-access violation today manifests itself hours or days later.
 Programmers can be confident that array